NaluFigueira/IgniteReact/03-ig-news/README.md

   <li>
     <strong>Advantages of using Next.js</strong>
     <p>
-      The main advantage of using Next.js is SEO optimization that enables the browsers to collect information about Reacts components without having Javascript enabled.
+      The main advantage of using Next.js is SEO that enables the browsers to collect information about Reacts components without having Javascript enabled.
 Also, Next.js has built-in SASS support and file-system routing.
     </p>
   </li>